ctrlaltdev/LMGTFY-queries/README.md

 ## Structure

 - The polling scripts are in fetch/
-- The WIP urldecoding scripts are in urldecode/
+- The urldecoding scripts are in urldecode/
 - The tar.gz are in archives/
-- And the raw queries files are in queries/
+- And the queries files are in src/

 ## Contributing